top of page

 Cookies

-No Chips Ahoy!
-Yes for Milanoes and Tates cookies.
+Some cookies are ok and some aren't.
+Milanoes and Tates cookies are good!
+But stay away from most Chips Ahoy.
 Instead of regular Oreos eat gluten free Oreos, they almost taste the same (yes, seriously).

 Crackers